uwescience/query-workload-analysis/2015-sqlshare-sigmod/reproducibility/readme.txt

 Programming Language: Python
 Additional Programming Language info:
 Compiler Info: Python2.7
-Packages/Libraries Needed: pip, virtualenv (rest of the requirements are installed by the script, sqllite, various python libraries, latex to build the final paper).
+Packages/Libraries Needed: pip, virtualenv (rest of the requirements are installed by the script, sqlite, various python libraries, latex to build the final paper).

 B) Datasets info
 Repository: https://s3-us-west-2.amazonaws.com/shrquerylogs/sdssquerieswithplan.csv, https://s3-us-west-2.amazonaws.com/shrquerylogs/QueriesWithPlan.csv, https://s3-us-west-2.amazonaws.com/shrquerylogs/ViewsWithPlan.csv
 Data generators: N/A
+IMPORTANT NOTE: Original datasets used in the paper are not available since we have received more queries in our log since then.
+As a result, some of the figures might look different, specially since dataset deletions by users renders all queries run on it impossible to analyze (as our SQLServer backend can't generate the plans for those queries anymore).
+However, the trends and takeaways remain the same!

 C) Hardware Info
 OS Requirements: Requires a Debian based OS.
 Preferably Ubuntu 16.04 (on which this script has been tested.).